noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 });
 ```

-This last point could be seen as an important issue.
-Yet, I believe it's actually an important advantage!
+This last point could be seen as an issue.
+Yet, I believe it's actually an advantage!
 It's obvious that this helper isn't really useful if you need the same setup before or after using it.
 You should use it if and only if you're actually testing a complex, self sufficient behavior.